open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/automatic/_index.md

 ## Configuring the agent

-To see the full range of configuration options, see [Agent Configuration](agent-config.md).
+To see the full range of configuration options, see [Configuration and settings](config.md).

 ## Log to trace correlation